ketanTechracers/Terraform-EKS-Deployment-for-rails/README.md

 ## Intro

 The configurations in the repository would create the required components for a Vanilla rails application running in an AWS EKS Cluster and provision AWS components requiring the same.
+The Gitlab CI file also takes care of automating the build and deploy process.

 ## Prerequisites